|Home | Mouse Biology | Cockroach Biology | Freshwater Ecology | Marine Ecology | Remote Sensing | Contact|

 in small rodents (mice and rats) and common insects such as German cockroach

-(Blatella germanica).
-We use pest management approach based
+germanica).
+We use pest management approach based exclusively

-Our method is particularly suited for residential setting and at an average
+is particularly suited for residential setting and at an average infestation

 Worldwide, from the middle 1940s to the late 1960s, the emphasis in insect control was focused on chemicals.
 Unfortunately one result of dependence on chemical treatments is the development of resistance to the chemicals by many pests, requiring increased amounts of the insecticide to achieve adequate control (Borror et al., 1989).
 Besides, being non selective and having severe effects on many beneficial organisms, using synthetic chemicals results in harmful residues being introduced to our immediate environment.
 They find their way into underground water table, streams and lakes eventually getting into the food chain where they might become bioaccumulated and bioamplified to excessively toxic levels with the net result of toxic pesticides having severe impact at all levels of aquatic and terrestrial ecosystem.